MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 ## Overview

 Azure Stack Hub uses secrets to maintain secure communication with infrastructure resources and services.
-To maintain the integrity of the Azure Stack Hub infrastructure, operators need the ability to periodically rotate their infrastructure's secrets at frequencies that are consistent with their organization's security requirements.
+To maintain the integrity of the Azure Stack Hub infrastructure, operators need the ability to rotate secrets at frequencies that are consistent with their organization's security requirements.

 ### Internal vs external secrets